ryantd42/NY-Legislative-Git/2023/A7460A-2023/bill.md

  AS THE BENCHMARK TO BE CONSIDERED IN RATES PAID BY  NON-MEDICAID  THIRD- PARTY PAYORS.
   2. ESTABLISHMENT OF STANDARDS.
-EFFECTIVE FOR RATES ISSUED APRIL FIRST, TWO THOUSAND TWENTY-THREE AND FOR EACH RATE YEAR THEREAFTER, THE COMMIS- SIONER  SHALL  ESTABLISH  MINIMUM  STANDARDS AND A MINIMUM BENCHMARK FOR HOME CARE SERVICE PAYMENT BY ANY MEDICAID PAYOR.
+EFFECTIVE FOR RATES ISSUED APRIL FIRST, TWO  THOUSAND TWENTY-FOUR AND FOR EACH RATE YEAR THEREAFTER, THE COMMIS- SIONER SHALL ESTABLISH MINIMUM STANDARDS AND  A  MINIMUM  BENCHMARK  FOR HOME  CARE SERVICE PAYMENT BY ANY MEDICAID PAYOR.
 THE COMMISSIONER SHALL ALSO POST SUCH STANDARDS AND BENCHMARK IN AN ADMINISTRATIVE DIRECTIVE TO THE ATTENTION OF ALL OTHER THIRD-PARTY PAYORS OF HOME CARE  SERVICES  IN THE STATE FOR CONSIDERED USE IN PAYMENT OF HOME CARE SERVICES.
 IN ESTAB- LISHING  THE  BENCHMARK, THE COMMISSIONER SHALL UTILIZE THE RATES ESTAB- LISHED UNDER THE EPISODIC PAYMENT SYSTEM UNDER SUBDIVISION  THIRTEEN  OF SECTION  THIRTY-SIX HUNDRED FOURTEEN OF THIS ARTICLE, AND THE INDIVIDUAL SERVICES RATES ESTABLISHED UNDER SUCH SECTION.
   § 3.
 This act shall take effect immediately.